Accessibility statement for Salford Safeguarding Children Partnership

 Non compliance with the accessibility regulations

 The same link text is used for multiple different destinations.
 Users might not know the difference if they are not somehow explained.
 This doesn’t meet WCAG 2.1 success criterion 2.4.4 Link Purpose (In Context).
-We plan to fix this by September 2020.
+We are working our way through these issues.

 Colour contrast is insufficient on some of our pages.
 This doesn’t meet WCAG 2.1 success criterion 1.4.3 Contrast (Minimum).
-We plan to fix this by September 2020.
+We are working our way through these issues.

 PDFs and other documents

 Many of our PDFs don’t meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader, text alternatives are missing.

 Some of our PDFs are essential to providing our services.
 For example, some of our resources are PDFs.
 We intend to have a rolling programme to update our PDFs.

 We will work to ensure key new documents meet accessibility standards.

 We have not identified anything that qualifies as disproportionate burden as of yet.